cb15wss/nc-news-fe/README.md

 # Tina-Times

-This is a front-end React app for my news app built on a node.js/express backend server
+Tina Tmes is a "Reddit Style" news application with articles built on a node.js/express backend server

 The Users are able to view articles, view comments on individual article, add a comment on an article, vote up or down on articles and comments.